-Also, I was given reading glasses, as I had pain when reading after 2 hours.
+Also, I was given glasses, as I had a different type of headache when reading after 2 hours.
+This was a fuzzy pain in front of my head.
+It was unfocused, but it felt like a strain.
 After getting the glasses, I could read much longer; this was also common among young adults.
+I was always sitting in the front of the class, but did not consider myself myopic (short-sighted).
+All I knew was that after some time, I developed stress headaches, which were quite different from migraine headaches.
+This was like a band of pressure across the front of my head, and this stopped when I closed my eyes for a while.
 Hence, going to UI improved my life tremendously, and I believe going there was one of the best things that ever happened to me.
-I would always be grateful for the nameless university staff doctor I saw in UI in 1985.
+I would always be grateful for the nameless university staff doctor I saw at UI in 1985.

 Comments